lauscht/piview/Readme.md

 # E713 - PyView

+A FPGA block overview using a Flask Banckend and an angular frontend.
+Before Running the application please make sure your prereqs are fulfilled as described in the Setup section.

 ## Run

-1. Run the flask backend with your config
+- Run the flask backend with your config

     python -m piView.serve example/config.yml